Mochimochi07/Slim_simple/README.md

 not to mention the tracking of users in the command line on who is making those requests. time to learn concurrency i guess.

+ipicked micro frameworks because it makes me very productive. literally productive. i meant your curiosity will show up from nowhere.

 Well...its time to try other languages and frameworks.